codeunion/photo-gallery-cli/README.md

 We're going to write a program that takes a set of images and generates an HTML image gallery.

+Here is a (fake) story to give context to the kind of problem we are going to solve:

+> As a professional photographer, I am always publishing new sets of photos to the web for my clients to view.
+My preferred method is to host a page on my own website and protect it either with a hard-to-guess URL or some authentication.
+As a result, I am constantly building custom HTML pages in Dreamweaver for my photo shoots.
+This is tedious and boring.
+There must be a better way...

+Ignoring the melodrama of the above story, can you find the core problem? _As a developer_, your job is to take stories such as this one, identify the ways in which software could help, and then build that software.

+Take a moment to think about how you might tackle the problem above given what you know now.
+If you feel like it, you can sketch your ideas down.
+Recording your thoughts is a good way to track your progress as you learn, like distance markers on a trail.

+In the case of this project, we're going to start by boiling down the story with two simple questions:

+- What is the raw material going in (the **input**)?
+- What is the desired result (the **output**)?

+Answer the questions for yourself before continuing.

+The answers to these question will help us identify the key components of what is needed.
+Reducing large, complex stories into smaller and simpler component parts is what programming is all about.

+Luckily for us, this story isn't _too_ complex.
+The answers to the above questions are straight-forward:

+- The **input** is a set of photograph files.
+- The **output** is a photo gallery rendered on a page of HTML.

+Now we have to figure out how what goes in the middle. :D And where do we start?
+With the _simplest possible solution_.
+Let's get started.

 ## Getting Started

 To get started, you'll need to